The Vision Center offers a yearly comprehensive eye examination to diagnose, manage and treat a wide range of vision problems including:

 Who is eligible for services at the Vision Center?

 All currently enrolled Sacramento State students are eligibility for one comprehensive examination per year (contact lens fees for established patients $20.00, new contact lenses $30.00/includes training).
-Faculty and staff may also be seen at the Vision Center (we will bill your VSP insurance for you).
+Faculty and staff with a current prescription may purchase eye glasses at the Vision Center.
 The cost of glasses and/or contact lenses varies depending on the prescription.

 How often should I get my eyes checked?